lusis-cookbooks/noah/README.md

 # Test Suite
 There's a small "test suite" of recipes included.
 If you include `noah::test` in your run\_list, it will perform a series of tests that ensure some basic functionality.
 The last test to run is for `noah_block` and it's designed to test proper failure.
 This test suite will fail intentionally at the end if everything is working properly.

+# TODO
+- The whole 'who the hell is my Noah server?' needs to be allowed to be based of a role.
+- DRY the code out.
+- ??????????